BRYAN-COLLEGE STATION DWI/DUI

-If you’ve been arrested for drunk driving, DWI, intoxication assault, intoxication manslaughter, or DUI please contact the Firm.
+If you’ve been arrested for drunk driving, Bryan DWI, DUI, intoxication assault, or intoxication manslaughter, please contact us!
 Important time limits apply in DWI, DUI, and other alcohol-related cases.
 It’s important you contact us quickly to begin your defense.
 In Texas, you have only 15 days following an arrest to request a hearing to save your driver’s license.

 DUI: Driving Under the Influence.